fadi-william/vlabs-ios-sample/README.md

 So, I hope that I was able to present the libraries in a concise and in an appropriate way.
 I encourage you to check the sample app to see an example of how some of these libraries work together.
 For more information, I suggest that you check the libraries' official documentation that I provided here.

 Note: I believe that this is not the most appropiate architecture to build iOS applications.
-So, I will be updating this application to use an MVVM design pattern in the upcoming days.
+So, using an MVVM design pattern will be more appropriate.

 ## LICENSE